 If a taxable person fails to pay interest on the amount of tax outstanding by the due date, the tax authority submits a claim for interest (a claim for interest is not submitted if the amount of interest is less than 10 euros).

-Taxable persons can voluntarily pay the calculated interest by compiling the interest calculation in the environment of e-MTA, on the basis of which the tax authority will deduct the interest payable from the available money on the prepayment account.
+Taxable persons can voluntarily pay the calculated interest by compiling the interest calculation in the e-MTA, on the basis of which the tax authority will deduct the interest payable from the available money on the prepayment account.